+The Future Indirect Fires Conference will be run in conjunction with the Joint Military Training & Simulation Conference.
+There will be two streams within one large venue.
+Attendees will be able to access both streams within the same ticket price.
 Each stream will have its own room for presentations.
 There will be a combined breakout area with an exhibition and catering.

 For security reasons we will only provide the conference location on request or to registered attendees.
 Please email digby.williams (at) omconf.com for the location.

-Industry Delegates £1400 + VAT
+Industry Delegates £1499 + VAT

-Mil/Govt Delegates £160 + VAT
+Mil/Govt Delegates £0

 Group booking of 3 or more delegates = 10% discount